-The notes are new issues of securities, and we do not intend to list them on any securities exchange or apply for quotation through any inter-dealer quotation system.
+We do not intend to list the notes on any securities exchange or apply for quotation through any inter-dealer quotation system.
 The underwriters have advised us that they currently intend to make a market in the notes, but the underwriters are not obligated to do so and may discontinue any such market-making at any time.
 We cannot assure you as to the liquidity of any market that may develop for the notes, your ability to sell your notes or the prices at which you would be able to sell your notes.